AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ---
 # Dynamic Chat Overview {#dynamic-chat-overview}

-Dynamic Chat allows you to leverage an easy-to-use interface to target both leads (PEOPLE?) and accounts on their (VISITING YOUR?) website.
-Collect relevant content such as their name, contact information, and free text.
+Dynamic Chat allows you to leverage an easy-to-use interface to target both people and accounts visiting your website.
+Collect relevant content such as name, contact information, and free text.
 Site visitors can also book meetings with your Sales Team.
 Dynamic Chat activity and engagement data can be used to add members to Marketo programs and trigger cross-channel activities.

    >[!NOTE]
    >